asilverstorm/CrystalClearVision/README.md

 # About the Project

 This is a fork of the BetterDiscord Theme ClearVision that I have just customized to my liking.
-My customizations include removing the background images and making the window transparent, removing the ClearVision Branding, setting different UI colors, and overall readability improvements (specifically with dropdown menus).
+My customizations include removing the background images and making the window transparent, removing the ClearVision Branding, setting different UI colors, and other small changes.

 ## CrystalVision + Known Issues w/ CrystalClearVision